Ode to the master Hans van Manen

 No choreographer has made such a big mark on dance in the Netherlands as Hans van Manen.
 In this tribute programme Ode to the master, on the occasion of his eighty-fifth birthday, Dutch National Ballet is adding yet another gem by the master to its repertoire.

 Hans van Manen may be 85 this summer, but his international fame is still rising.
-In July he received the title of 'Commandeur des Arts et des Lettres', which is the highest cultural state distinction in France in the field of art and literature.
-In recent years, both the Mariinsky Ballet and the Bolshoi Ballet have taken his ballets into their repertoire, and the Ballet de l’Opéra National de Paris is also performing his work.
-Dutch National Ballet is therefore very proud to have Van Manen as one of their resident choreographers and is treating you to four masterly creations in Ode to the master.
+In July he received the title of 'Commandeur des Arts et des Lettres', both the Mariinsky Ballet and the Bolshoi Ballet have taken his ballets into their repertoire, and the Ballet de l’Opéra National de Paris is also performing his work.
+Dutch National Ballet is treating you to four masterly creations in Ode to the master.

 On the move